If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Though it seems like work, if you declutter an area of your house as a family it does take on an element of fun!

 The easiest place to start is your closets.
 Like Marie Kondo recommends in The Life-Changing Magic of Tidying Up, have every family member pile every piece of clothing they own onto their bed.
 Then handle each one and decide if you truly still want and need it.
 Here’s what happened when I did this with my clothes!

 Collect all of the unwanted clothing and donate it to a local charity.
 You can do this with any area of your home and kids usually like to help make decisions about what to keep.

 9. Leverage Any Memberships You Have

-If your family has a membership at a local zoo or museum, now is the time to use it!
+If your family has a membership at a local zoo or museum, a no spend weekend is the time to use it!
 Or if a friend has a membership that allows you to go with them, make it a group trip.

 Our membership with The Museum of Life & Science has allowed us to visit zoos and museums all over the country for free thanks to the AZA Reciprocal Admissions Program and the ASTC Travel Passport Program.

 If you are a regular reader of this blog you know that I LOVE to collect hotel points and airline miles.
 They have allowed us to continue to travel while living on one modest income while I stay home with our young daughter.
 I’ve shared lots of examples of our free/low-cost trips and advice for collecting points and miles here.